flyingdoubleG/MARP/README.md

 ```
 The generated agent actions will be printed in terminal.
 A `storys/` directory will be created and the generated story (named with a time stamp) will be saved as a txt file in this directory.

-To generate a story with your own premise, you can change the variable `environment_description` in `story_generation.py`.

 ### Code structure
 ```
 │   .gitignore